emTgi/8_Week_SQL_Challenge/Week 2 - Pizza Runner.md

 | -------- | ---------------- |
 | 4        | 3                |

-**For each customer, how many delivered pizzas had at least 1 change and how many had no changes?**
+**7. For each customer, how many delivered pizzas had at least 1 change and how many had no changes?**
 ```sql
 SELECT
   customer_id,